department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 At least one review is required on every PR.

 As a PR creator:
 - Try to keep PRs under 400 lines.
-The larger a PR, the more difficult it is to review thoroughly.
+The larger the PR, the more difficult it is to review thoroughly.
 - If a reviewer asks questions, add a comment under each with your answer.
 Implement any requested changes, or add a comment explaining why you disagree.
 - If no one reviews your PR within 24 hours, request a review on Slack.